dcbaker/cython/docs/src/quickstart/cythonize.rst

 .. literalinclude:: ../../examples/quickstart/cythonize/integrate.py

-Simply compiling this in Cython merely gives a 35% speedup.
+Simply compiling this in Cython0 merely gives a 35% speedup.
 This is better than nothing, but adding some static types can make a much larger difference.